 - Am I required to have vaccines and boosters from the same manufacturer?

 No, you are welcome to sail if you have vaccines and subsequent boosters from different manufacturers.

 - Will I be considered fully vaccinated if my first dose of the Covid-19 vaccine is from one manufacturer and the second dose is from another?

 We accept a mixed vaccination series consisting of doses from different manufacturers, as long as your vaccine series meets the following requirements:

-- Must consist of at least two doses of vaccines that are fully approved or authorized for emergency use by the U.S. FDA or the European Medicines Agency.
+- Must consist of at least two doses of vaccines that are fully approved or authorized for emergency use by the U.S. FDA, the European Medicines Agency, and the WHO.

-- The 2 doses must be administered at least 28 days apart*
+- The two doses must be administered at least 28 days apart*

 - If I lost my original vaccination card, but am able to show electronic proof of vaccination on a government sponsored site/app, will that be accepted as proof of vaccination?